 Your gym work will largely involve being a group fitness instructor.

 Such classes include:

 - Spinning/indoor cycling

-Working independently as a freelance, or self-employed trainer is another route you should consider taking your career.
+Working independently as a freelance or self-employed trainer is another career route you should consider taking.

-in this role, your main duties will include:
+In this role, your main duties will include the following: